Agarwood Amber

 Entry Level ($80–150 per 12ml): Commercial-grade oud (often plantation-grown) with synthetic amber components.
 Decent for beginners but limited complexity.

-Premium ($250-500+ per 12ml): Wild or aged oud (5-20+ years) with artisan-blended natural amber.
+Premium ($250–500+ per 12ml): Wild or aged oud (5–20+ years) with artisan-blended natural amber.
 Exceptional complexity, longevity, and prestige.
-For serious collectors.

 Authenticity Markers

-Frequently Asked Questions
+Questions & AnswersFrequently Asked Questions

-π Experience Authentic Agarwood Amber
+Experience Authentic Agarwood Amber

 Discover the perfect fusion of rare oud and golden amber.
 Expertly blended, naturally crafted, timelessly elegant.